Best Gardening Rake

 • It is a heavy-duty yard rake with an adjustable handle.

-• Consist of very durable metal and has a long reach.
+• It consists of very durable metal and has a long reach.

 • Easy to store when not in use.